 AEDs are lightweight, portable devices designed to save people experiencing SCA in a public setting and can be used on children, teens and adults.
-Even untrained bystanders can easily operate them by following audible and visual instructions during an emergency.
+Even bystanders can operate them by following audible and visual instructions during an emergency.

 Defibrillators detect the heart’s rhythm and send potentially lifesaving shocks to the heart if needed.
 They can help correct an arrhythmia and restore a normal heartbeat if the heart suddenly stops beating.